FINISH IN FOUR

 MEETING NEED WHERE IT IS

-Here’s the reality for OSU students with the fewest financial resources – students whose families can’t afford a dollar toward tuition.
-They may qualify for federal and state resources, but add up costs for tuition, room, board, books, etc., and they will still have a financial aid gap – in fact, the average unmet need for students seeking financial assistance is $13,500 per year.
+OSU students with the fewest financial resources may qualify for federal and state grants, but add up costs for tuition, room, board, books, etc., and they will still have a gap between the costs of attending college and what their financial aid covers.
+In fact, the average unmet need for students seeking financial assistance is $13,500 per year.